Healthy Homes Assessment Flaxmere

 building insulation inspection

-A warm dry house is a healthy house
+A warm dry home is a healthy house

 Insulation Flaxmere

-Insulation requirements to be in compliance with the R-values required for your area
+Insulation requirements to meet the R-values that are appropriate for your region.

-• Zone 1 - Auckland & Northland Ceiling R 2.9 and underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

 Flaxmere Moisture Ingress & Drainage

-See the full details of this Healthy Homes moisture ingress and drainage standard.
+Find out all the details of this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection